My epic food tour of Japan

 Osaka Castle

-We fitted some more sight-seeing in our rare afternoon off in Osaka including a trip to the impressive Osaka castle, one of Japan’s most famous landmarks which has been destroyed and restored many times.
+From Toba, we caught the train to Osaka and enjoyed a trip to the impressive Osaka castle, one of Japan’s most famous landmarks which has been destroyed and restored many times.

 A production crew were filming a historical drama in its grounds which certainly added to the sense of history (and made for a great photo opportunity with a samurai warrior).